 You can also learn about the type of content these sites are happy to share via their platform.

 As for getting in touch with site owners, you can again bring in a professional to craft emails that flow correctly and come across as natural.
-Communication is important, and clear messages ensure you get off on the right foot towards building fruitful, long-term relationships with international influencers in your industry.
+Communication is essential, and clear messages ensure you get off on the right foot toward building fruitful, long-term relationships with international influencers in your industry.

 To ensure your international PPC ads hit the mark, there are a few points to factor into the equation.
-First of all, you have to think about producing an ad that is compelling with a strong call to action attached.
-That’s the case with any advert, but it is especially important to feature the right tone and language when targeting an international audience—first impressions matter.
+First, you must think about producing compelling ads with a solid call to action attached.
+That’s the case with any advert, but it is essential to feature the right tone and language when targeting an international audience—first impressions matter.

-Going the extra mile makes your ads stand out from the rest and leave a lasting impression, boosting the click-through rate.
+Going the extra mile makes your ads stand out and leave a lasting impression, boosting the click-through rate.

-Another point to remember is ensuring your PPC ads are landing correctly.
-After all, if you are going with personalised ads for a specific international market, you don’t want these ads showing up in locations on the other side of the world.
+Another point to remember is to ensure your PPC ads are landing correctly.
+After all, if you are going with personalized ads for a specific international market, you don’t want these ads showing up in locations on the other side of the world.